 One way to measure this value is to execute Spark several times with different configurations, allocating less memory every time until the job breaks with OutOfMemoryError.
 However, this can become a very time-consuming process.

 Qubole developed a handy tool for Spark optimization – SparkLens.
 This tool provides information on job execution that you can utilize for optimization.
 One of the values you can find is PeakExecutionMem (MaxTaskMem in the older SparkLens version).
 This value represents the maximum amount of memory consumed by a single executor to execute tasks during actual application execution.
 This value is different for each stage, and you need to find the largest value.
-Remember that this value does not include memory for dataframes, cache, etc.
+Remember that this value does not include memory for data frames, cache, etc.

 Take note of the PeakExecutionMem value along with the number of tasks executed by each executor.
-PeakExecutionMem divided by spark.executor.cores multiplied by spark.task.cpus will indicate how much memory on average Spark will need to allocate for a single task to run this specific application.
-For the example above, we see that largest executor took 71.1GB.
+PeakExecutionMem divided by spark.executor.cores multiplied by a spark.task.cpus will indicate how much memory on average Spark will need to allocate for a single task to run this specific application.
+For the example above, we see that the largest executor took 71.1GB.
 With spark.executor.core=6, a task will get about 12GB on average.

 Another important indicator is how many tasks we need to execute in parallel.
 This information will allow us to properly size the Spark application overall as well as the Spark cluster.
 Information provided by SparkLens in the Application Timeline section can significantly help with deciding on the application size.
 Take note of the taskCount for each stage with a duration that is reasonable to address.
 For example, in the screenshot below, even though stage 21 processes more tasks, stage 81 takes more time and is a better target for optimizing a number of executors.